 Barcelona El Prat Airport is the last stop on the line – Aeroport

-The new metro from Barcelona airport opened on February 12th 2016.
-The new line which is called L9 sud runs from the airport to the university in the south-west of the city and has 15 stops:
+Barcelona airport metro (L9 sud) runs from both airport terminals to the university in the south-west of the city and has 15 stops:

 Airport T1, Airport T2, Mas Blau, Parc Nou, Cèntric, El Prat Estació, Les Moreres, Mercabarna, Parc Logístic, Fira, Europa-Fira, Can Tries-Gornal, Torrassa, Collblanc, Zona Universitaria.

-The metro departs every 7 minutes (more frequently at peak times) from 5am to midnight Monday to Thursday, 5am to 2am on Fridays and non-stop from 5am Saturday to midnight on Sunday.
+Trains depart every 7 minutes (more frequently at peak times) from 5 am to midnight Monday to Thursday, 5 am to 2 am on Fridays and non-stop from 5 am Saturday to midnight on Sunday.

-The L9 sud metro from Barcelona airport doesn’t connect directly to the city centre centre.
-Most visitors will have to transfer to another line at either Torrassa (L1) or Collblanc (L5) and you may have to make more than one change to get to your hotel.
-Check the metro map here.
+The L9 sud metro from Barcelona airport doesn’t connect directly to the city centre.
+Most visitors will have to transfer to another line at either Torrassa (L1) or Collblanc (L5), and you may have to make more than one change to get to your hotel.

 To the Metro from Terminal 1